DevExpress-Examples/wpf-pivot-grid-create-field-value-template/Readme.md

-# How to: Create the Field Value Template
+# How to: Create a Field Value Template

 This example demonstrates how to define a custom template used to display field values.
 The template in this example displays field values with images, as shown in the picture below.